+Would you like to talk to us about distribution or wholesale opportunities?
 Are you a hardware manufacturer or OEM?
-Let us design a Touchfire keyboard for your tablet.
-To learn more about Touchfire’s design and consulting services, please contact us at firstname.lastname@example.org.
+Let us design a Touchfire keyboard and case for your tablet.
+Please contact us at email@example.com.

 Touchfire is a true labor of love from two tech product veterans, Steve Isaac and Bradley Melmon.

 Steve has been passionate about mobile computing since the late 80s, when he was one of the first employees at a Silicon Valley company called GO that made one of the world’s first tablet computers.
 He also worked on Microsoft’s first mobile operating system, Windows CE.

 Input (handwriting, typing, etc) has always been the biggest challenge for tablet computers, and those early systems were marginal at best.
 When Steve first got an iPad, he immediately realized that typing on it was better by leaps and bounds than anything that came before.
 But typing was still the iPad’s weakest area.